Special church events: VBS, free lunch and grief support

 Christmas in the Summer will be held Friday, July 22, from 3-9 p.m. and Saturday, July 23, from 3-8 p.m.

-If you need help and encouragement after the death of a spouse, child, family member or friend, you are invited to join us for: A GriefShare Support Group at Pitts Baptist Church, 140 Pitts School Road, NW, Concord, NC 28027.
+If you need help and encouragement after the death of a spouse, child, family member or friend, you are invited to join us for: A GriefShare Support Group at Pitts Baptist Church, 140 Pitts School Road NW, Concord.